msouppe/CMPE257_Mobile_Networks/paper/paper.md

   validating research results quite challenging.
 This complexity can be reduced by leveraging tools that enable experiment reproducibility.
-In this paper, we show how a recently proposed reproducibility tool called Popper facilitates reproducibility of networking experiments.
-In particular, we detail the steps taken to reproduce experiments in two published articles that rely on simulations.
-The outcome of this exercise is a generic workflow for carrying out this type of experiments.
+In this paper, we show how a recently proposed reproducibility tool called Popper facilitates the reproduction of networking experiments.
+In particular, we detail the steps taken to reproduce results in two published articles that rely on simulations.
+The outcome of this exercise is a generic workflow for carrying out network simulation experiments.
 In addition, we briefly present two additional Popper workflows for running experiments on experiment testbeds and studies that gather real-world metrics.
+The code for these workflows available on Github.
 We close by providing a list of lessons we learned throughout this process.
 ---

 # Introduction